selrahc13/KlipperOS/README.md

 No additional steps are required.
 Proceed to the next section.

 #### For Wi-Fi Connections
-1. After flashing THEOS, unplug and replug your SD card reader.
+1. After flashing KlipperOS, unplug and replug your SD card reader.
 Access the **FAT boot partition** via your file manager.
 2. Locate the `network_config.txt.template` file.
 Copy it and rename it to `network_config.txt`.
 3. Open the `network_config.txt` file with a text editor and follow the instructions in the comments to configure your network.
 A valid configuration might look like this: